 - Benefits of public peering for ITSPs

 - Drawbacks of public peering (threat of DDOS attack)

 2:15pm-3:45pm: SIPNOC 2017 Super-Session: Spotlight on STIR and the SHAKEN Framework.
 Moderator: Richard Shockey, SIP Forum Chairman and Principal, Shockey Consulting.
-Presenters include Chris Wendt, Principal Architect, Comcast; Russ Housley, Principal, Vigilsec; and Mary Barnes, Principal MLB@Realtime Communications and SIP Forum Director (an additional presentation by Mary Barnes); and Jim McEachern, Senior Technology Consultant, ATIS.
+Presenters include Chris Wendt, Principal Architect, Comcast, and SIP Forum Director; Mary Barnes, Senior Industry Relations Advisor, iconectiv and SIP Forum Director (an additional presentation by Mary Barnes); and Jim McEachern, Senior Technology Consultant, ATIS.

 To address unwanted and illegal Robocalls, ATIS and the SIP Forum have been working to develop standards to verify and authenticate caller identification for calls carried over an Internet Protocol (IP) network using the Session Initiation Protocol (SIP).
 The ATIS and SIP Forum SHAKEN Call Authentication Framework consists of a three-phase approach to solving the issue of caller identification, using a digital certificate scheme to “verify and authenticate caller identification for calls carried over an Internet Protocol (IP) network.”

 In mid-July, the SIP Forum announced that the United States Federal Communications Commission voted 3-0 to approve an official Notice of Inquiry (WC Docket No. 17-97) seeking industry comment on the SHAKEN Call Authentication Framework.

 Phase 1 consists of the development of the SHAKEN framework, based on the protocols developed by the IETF’s STIR working group (the STIR framework), and describes the operations necessary for making an authenticated telephone call using the SHAKEN framework.